Julusian/CasparCG-ppa/README.md

 There is also the 'server-latest' which is a minimal package to allow for installing the 'latest'.
 It points to one of the other packages, and should be published when a new release branch is released.

+Note: server-2.3 is not nice to package, as its cef requires some of the cef assets to be located next to the binary.
+(cef builds prior to https://bitbucket.org/chromiumembedded/cef/commits/602c163)

 ### Client

 The client can be published from here too, using a single branch for now.